 How is HPV spread?

-HPV is mainly passed on through having sex, including oral sex.
-Although the chances of getting HPV are greatly reduced by using condoms, you can still pass on HPV through intimate skin to skin contact.
+HPV is mainly passed on during sexual intercourse and skin-to-skin contact of the genital areas, including oral and anal sex.
+Although the chances of getting HPV are greatly reduced by using condoms, you can still pass on HPV through intimate skin to skin contact whilst wearing a condom.

 How common is HPV?

 HPV is a very common virus.
 Around 80% of sexually active people will have been infected with HPV at some point in their lifetime.
 People with HPV may not know that they are infected, as they often have no symptoms.
 For most people, HPV goes away naturally, but this takes time, and meanwhile warts or pre-cancerous changes might result.

 There is no medical cure for HPV.
 The best ways to avoid infection are to:

 - Limit the number of sexual partners you have

 As no method is 100% effective, you should also make sure you get any genital or anal symptoms checked out by a doctor, and women need to continue to have regular cervical smear tests.